Bill Weld Launches Exploratory Committee To Challenge Donald Trump For Republican Nomination In 2020

 — The Hill (@thehill) February 15, 2019

 Unlike most rank-and-file Republicans, Weld, though strongly conservative on economic issues, was and is largely liberal on social issues.
-In fact, so libertarian-leaning is Weld that the libertarian think-tank the Cato institute has given him top grades for his fiscal conservatism and social liberalism.
+In fact, so libertarian-leaning is Weld that the libertarian think-tank the Cato Institute has given him top grades for his fiscal conservatism and social liberalism.

 And indeed, his libertarian leanings also got him onto the Libertarian Party ticket in 2016, as Weld was tapped to be the running mate of former New Mexico Governor Gary Johnson, who had also governed his own state as a Republican.
 The Johnson-Weld ticket got nearly 4.5 million votes nationally, eclipsing Johnson’s 2012 popular vote total and marking the Libertarians’ most successful presidential run to date, and the most successful third-party candidacy since Ross Perot in 1996.